 Life/Story is a workshop for writers who are working on a memoir or have a project in mind.
-Every Sunday for six weeks, five writers get together with Ansary to discuss their work.
+Five writers get together with Ansary for two-hour meetings to discuss their work.
 Each writer submits a piece by email beforehand.
 Writers can share excerpts from a work-in-progress, stand-alone narrative pieces, outlines, and ruminations on the structure of their intended work.
-Whatever they submit will be workshopped at the following session: that is, the group will discuss it, offer suggestions and analysis, and give productive feedback.
+Whatever they submit gets workshopped at the next session: that is, the group discusses it, offers suggestions and analysis, and gives productive feedback.
+The atmosphere is both supportive and intensive.
 Memoir is the intersection between memory and story, and in this workshop the emphasis is equally on story–the “what-happened”–and on writing–the “how-it’s-told”.
-The workshop costs $350 for a six-week session.
+The workshop costs $350 for six meetings over twelve weeks.

 Life/Story is founded on the premise that every life not only teems with stories but is a story.
 No one really knows what their story is until they look for it; the trick is not merely to remember what happened but to find the story (or stories) in it.
 A memoir can be about sensational experiences that depart radically from the byways of normal life, but it doesn’t have to be.
 Anything you might find in a novel, you might find in a life–and therefore in a memoir.
 The riveting Russian novel Oblomov is about a guy who never gets out of bed.
 The novel Mrs Dalloway is about a woman who takes a walk in her garden.
 It’s safe to say that most people have as much to write about as Oblomov or Mrs. Dalloway.